 - For XenApp 7.5 and later, on one Delivery Controller for each Delivery Site.
-If you have multiple Delivery Sites, you may choose either of the following: - Install the FlexNet XenApp Server agent on one Delivery Controller in each Delivery Site - Use only a single FlexNet XenApp Server agent, and provide that agent with the required network access and credentials to access all required XenApp Delivery Controllers. - For XenApp 6.0 or 6.5, on each controlling XenApp Server (not the worker servers delivering applications) in a Citrix farm.
+If you have multiple Delivery Sites, you may choose either of the following: - Install the FlexNet XenApp Server agent on one Delivery Controller in each Delivery Site - Use only a single FlexNet XenApp Server agent, and provide that agent with the required network access and credentials to access all required XenApp Delivery Controllers. - For XenApp 6.0 or 6.5, on each controlling XenApp Server in a Citrix farm.